The Din Pedals (album)

 The Din Pedals is the major label debut album by American alternative rock band The Din Pedals.
 Shortly after it was released by Epic Records in February 1998, the band broke up.

 Background

 Tracks 1, 3, 4, 9 and 10 were re-recorded from prior independent albums the band had released between 1995–1996, while the rest of the album consisted of new songs they wrote after getting signed to Epic Records in 1997.

 Appearances in other media

-In 1997, the song "Waterfall" appeared on the soundtrack for the slasher film I Know What You Did Last Summer, as well as briefly appearing within the film itself.
-The song was also featured on a 1999 episode of the show Dawson's Creek.
+In October 1997, the song "Waterfall" appeared on the soundtrack album for the slasher film I Know What You Did Last Summer, as well as briefly appearing within the film itself.
+The film and its soundtrack album were released by Columbia Pictures and Columbia Records, which were all Sony-owned companies along with the band's label Epic Records.
+"Waterfall" was also featured on a 1999 episode of the show Dawson's Creek, which was produced by Sony's Columbia TriStar Television.

 Reception

+In March 1998, the Daily Bruin gave the album a positive review.
+They wrote, "The Din Pedals create charged, well-crafted melodies that easily compare to such vital alternative bands as Radiohead and Live", adding that "most of this comes from the evident talents of guitarist Harrison’s skilled riffwork and lead singer James Grundler's soaring vocals, which sound a lot like those of Radiohead's Thom Yorke and Brit-band Marion's Jamie Harding.
+Their combined talents on every track make for some of the most moving and engaging music in rock today."